GoosefleetEO/aa-structures/README.md

 ### Notifications

-#### Message rendering on Discord
+#### Message rendering and pinging on Discord

 All notification types are classified in into one of four semantic categories.
-These categories determine the color of the notification on Discord and whether pings are created.
+These categories determine the color of the notification on Discord and whether default pings are created.

 Category | Color | Ping
 -- | -- | --